odidere/docker-scripts-1/README.md

 dock                        # Starts Docker machine

-conts                       # List all containers contbash <container-name>   # ssh-ing into a console for a containers contlogs <container-name>   # Tailing logs for the specified container delcont <container-name>    # Remove specified container delconts                    # Remove all containers
+conts                       # List all containers contsh <container-name>     # Log into the shell for a container contlogs <container-name>   # Tailing logs for the specified container delcont <container-name>    # Remove specified container delconts                    # Remove all containers